-- Quality of Life Studies – This type of research aims to find ways to improve a person’s comfort and quality of life when they are suffering from a chronic illness.
+- Quality of Life Studies – This type of research aims to find ways to evaluate a person’s comfort and quality of life when they are suffering from a chronic illness.
 This study can also determine the best ways of managing side effects of various diseases or conditions and treatments, including nausea, vomiting and depression associated with cancer as well as chemotherapy used in treating cancer.

-- Epidemiological Studies – Research obtained in this type of study helps scientists to identify patterns, causes and control of different disorders in various groups of people.
+- Epidemiological Studies – Research obtained in this type of study helps scientists to identify prevalence patterns, causes and control of different disorders in various groups of people.

 Phases of Clinical Trials